 Ali then used the secret key to gain entrance to the apartment.
 He vandalized the unit and also installed an app on his daughter’s iPad to allow him to listen in on conversations inside the apartment.

 A Timeline of Murder – What Did the Cameras Capture on October 21, 2021?

 At 9:15 a.m.
 Ali arrived at Ana’s apartment.
 Sergeant Leahy testified Ali was seen on camera on his cell phone and could be heard saying, “Where are you?”
 Followed by “I know you’re lying” and “I know you’re cheating on me.”
 Although the detectives could not hear who was on the phone, it was confirmed Ana received a call from Ali telling her he had vandalized the apartment.

 At 9:45 a.m.
 Ali left the apartment.

 At 11:00 a.m.
-Ana Facetimed with her friend Julia and described the destruction.
+Ana Facetimed with her friend, Julia, and showed her the destruction.
+Ana said, “I’m at the apartment.
+You won’t believe what he did.”
 Julia later told detectives Ana was going to get a temporary restraining order that day.

 At 1:47 p.m.
 Ana returned to the apartment with her friend Rayburn Barron.
 Ali was at his hotel when he heard Ana giggling with a man.
 He heard the male’s voice, but did not know who it was.
 Ali immediately left for the apartment, a drive of 20-40 minutes, listening on his cell phone the entire time.